How to Teach Children to Respect Personal Space

 It explains that different amounts of personal space are appropriate for different people.

-The download available here includes 4 versions of the story, each illustrated using different skin tones/gender.
+The download available here includes four versions of the story; each illustrated using different skin tones/gender.

-Helping Your Child Understand The Personal Space Social Story
+Helping Your Child Understand The Personal Space Social Script

-The best way to help your child understand the social story is to involve activities around the concepts of the story that will develop comprehension.
+The best way to help your child understand the social script is to involve activities around the concepts of the story that will develop comprehension.

-Simply reading the story probably won’t be enough to help your child understand the concept of personal space, especially if this is something they really struggle with.
+Simply reading the story one time probably won’t be enough to help your child understand the concept of personal space, especially if this is something they really struggle with.

 • Make a match game or flashcards: Cut paper into rectangles and write the names of different people, either real people or fictional examples and have your child either match them to the correct circle or tell you which color they belong to.